epicsuite/workflow/readme.md

 - **Steps 2 and 3** can be run concurrently.
 They are not dependent upon each other.

-# Overall Requirements

-1. All `.fastq` files contain data for the same list of chromosomes.
+- All `.fastq` files contain data for the same list of chromosomes.
-2. All `.fastq` files contain data for the same resolution.
+- All `.fastq` files contain data for the same resolution.
-3. All datasets have the same number of timesteps, and those timesteps have the same `timevalues`.
+- All datasets have the same number of timesteps, and those timesteps have the same `timevalues`.